Source: OJ L 333, 27.12.2022, p. 80–152

 to ensure interoperability with regard to information-sharing specifications and protocols;

-to cooperate, exchange best practices and provide assistance to the CSIRTscomputer security incident response teams designated as coordinators pursuant to Article 12(1) with regard to the management of the coordinated disclosure of vulnerabilities means a weakness, susceptibility or flaw of ICT products or ICT services that can be exploited by a cyber threat; which could have a significant impact on entities means a natural or legal person created and recognised as such under the national law of its place of establishment, which may, acting under its own name, exercise rights and be subject to obligations; in more than one Member State;
+to cooperate, exchange best practices and provide assistance to the CSIRTs designated as coordinators means a CSIRT designated as coordinator pursuant to Article 12(1) of Directive (EU) 2022/2555. pursuant to Article 12(1) with regard to the management of the coordinated disclosure of vulnerabilities means a weakness, susceptibility or flaw of a product with digital elements that can be exploited by a cyber threat; which could have a significant impact on entities means a natural or legal person created and recognised as such under the national law of its place of establishment, which may, acting under its own name, exercise rights and be subject to obligations; in more than one Member State;

 to discuss and identify further forms of operational cooperation, including in relation to:

-categories of cyber threats means a cyber threat as defined in Article 2, point (8), of Regulation (EU) 2019/881; and incidents means an event compromising the availability, authenticity, integrity or confidentiality of stored, transmitted or processed data or of the services offered by, or accessible via, network and information systems;;
+categories of cyber threats means a cyber threat as defined in Article 2, point (8), of Regulation (EU) 2019/881; and incidents means an incident as defined in Article 6, point (6), of Directive (EU) 2022/2555;;

 early warnings;